 Since 1982, Dally in the Alley has been a growing music festival in Detroit, and this year is no different.
 On Sept.
-10, 2016, between Second Avenue and West Forest Avenue in what’s considered the Cass Corridor in Midtown, bring your kids down for the annual street festival.
+9, 2017, between Second and Third Avenue and West Forest and Hancock, in what’s considered the Cass Corridor in Midtown, bring your kids down for the annual street festival.

 In addition to the music, check out the various vendors, selling all kinds of artwork and crafts; plus a variety of food vendors that will satisfy even the pickiest of eaters.

 - Amicci’s Pizza

 - Detroit Shrimp and Fish

 - Union Street

 Among others.
 Just walk around the fair and check them out.

 For the little ones, there’s plenty of fun!
 Be sure to take them to the Kids Fair on Forest Avenue, just east of Second Avenue for free activities like face painting, games, arts and crafts and more.